MihailoMilic/emotion-cnn/notes.md

 Non-linear expansion: ReLU after each conv lets the network build more complex features from simple ones.
 Dimensionality control: Pooling keeps computation in check and avoids overfitting by discarding minor details.
 Decision making: FC layers combine all learned features to make the final classification.

+Numpy Advanced Indexing:

+In Numpy we can pass arrays during slices.
+Through this, easily mutate original multidimensional tensors, and objects represented through it.

+Ex 1 from code: